 Deferred ordinary shares

-Benefits of issuing more than 1 share
+Benefits of issuing more than one share

 If you intend to grow and expand your business or bring in a partner at some point in the future, you may wish to issue more than one share when you register your company.
 This will allow you to sell some of them when required.
-Provided you continue to own over 50% of the business, you will retain overall ownership and control whilst bringing in new members and raising capital.
+Provided you continue to own over 50% of the business, you will retain overall ownership and control whilst bringing in new company shareholders and raising capital.

 The nominal value of a company’s issued shares represents the liability of its owners if the business is wound up or accrues debts that it cannot pay.
-This is an important consideration for creditors, investors, clients and suppliers, all of whom want to feel confident about the viability and security of any business they become involved with.
+This is an important consideration for creditors, investors, clients, and suppliers, all of whom want to feel confident about the viability and security of any business they become involved with.

 Why do many companies issue 100 shares?